oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/update3.md

  - Create an image `model-in-image:WLS-v2` that is similar to the currently active `model-in-image:WLS-v1` image, but with the following updates:
    - An updated web application `v2` at the `myapp-v2` directory path within the WDT application archive instead of `myapp-v1`.
    - An updated model YAML file within the image that points to the new web application path.
- - Apply an updated domain resource that references the new image while still referencing the original [Update 1]({{< relref "/samples/simple/domains/model-in-image/update1.md" >}}) use case secrets and model ConfigMap.
+ - Apply an updated Domain YAML file that references the new image while still referencing the original [Update 1]({{< relref "/samples/simple/domains/model-in-image/update1.md" >}}) use case secrets and model ConfigMap.

-After the updated domain resource is applied, the operator will:
+After the updated Domain YAML file is applied, the operator will:

  - Rerun the introspector job and generate a new domain home based on the new model.
  - Restart the domain's Administration Server pod so that it loads the new image and new domain home.